nurbilu/chat_game_proj/Readme.md

    python -m virtualenv env
    env\Scripts\activate # On Linux use source env/bin/activate
    ```
+   **Note:**
+   create one virtual environment for backend folder and one for model folder.

    To deactivate the virtual environment when done, simply run:
    ```sh
    env\Scripts\deactivate # On Linux use deactivate